-URL-host-based virtual servers do not work with legacy HTTP clients
+URL-host-based virtual servers do not work with legacy HTTP clients.

-You can also set up the IP-address-based configuration with one HTTP Listener per address:
+You can also set up the IP-address-based configuration with one HTTP Listener per address.

 Intranet hosting using separate HTTP Listeners

-The advantages to IP-address-based virtual servers are:
+The advantages of IP-address-based virtual servers are:

 They work with older clients that do not support the HTTP/1.1 Host header.

 The disadvantages are:

 They require configuration changes on the host computer (configuration of real or virtual network interfaces).

 They do not scale to configurations with thousands of virtual servers.